Skip to main content

 • Any other combination you choose — you have full control.

-• You can also view recovery, sleep, strain, HRV, and other WHOOP stats alongside Trainerize data.
+• WHOOP: View recovery, sleep, strain, HRV, and other stats alongside Trainerize data.

 • This gives you a complete health and performance overview in one place.